Career Honors and Awards

-The numbers speak for themselves: 754 victories; 16 All-Americans; 16 NCAA Tournament appearances; 13 top-25 national finishes; 13 Academic All-Americans; six conference titles; six coach-of-the-year accolades; four Olympians; three 50-win seasons; and two Women’s College World Series berths.
+The numbers speak for themselves: 843 wins; 19 All-Americans; 18 NCAA Tournament berths; 13 academic All-Americans; eight top-10 finishes; eight coach-of-the-year accolades; seven conference titles; four Olympians; and three Women’s College World Series berths.

-These are elite numbers putting Revelle into an elite group of collegiate coaches.
-The National Fastpitch Coaches Association (NFCA) agreed in December of 2010, when Revelle was inducted into the NFCA Hall of Fame, an elite fraternity that includes fewer than 65 of the sport's all-time great coaches.
+Those numbers put Revelle into an elite group of coaches.
+The National Fastpitch Coaches Association (NFCA) agreed in 2010, when Revelle was inducted into the NFCA Hall of Fame, an elite fraternity that includes fewer than 75 of the sport's all-time great coaches.

 With Revelle's individual legacy even further enhanced, she is now determined to continue raising the bar for one of the nation’s elite programs.

 The Huskers were voted the 12th-best program of all-time by the NFCA in 2003 and Nebraska was recognized as the 10th-winningest NCAA program ever by CBS College Sports in 2007.
 Under Revelle's guidance, Nebraska became the 10th program to win 1,000 NCAA games in 2009.
 In charge of a nationally recognized top-15 program, Revelle's Huskers finished eighth in 2013 while making the program's seventh all-time appearance in the Women's College World Series, a total that ranks 11th in NCAA history.
 NU recorded another top-10 finish in 2014, when the Huskers advanced to an NCAA Super Regional.

-Entering her 21st season in 2013, Revelle owns nearly every Nebraska coaching record.
-With a Nebraska career record of 754-407, Revelle is the winningest and longest-serving head coach in Husker softball history.
-She needs 14 wins to pass former Husker baseball coach John Sanders and become the all-time winningest coach in Nebraska history.
+Entering her 23rd season in 2015, Revelle owns nearly every Nebraska coaching record.
+With a Nebraska career record of 843-441, Revelle is the winningest and longest-serving head coach in Husker softball history.
+She became Nebraska's all-time wins leader in any sport with her 768th win at Oklahoma State on March 3, 2013.

-It took Revelle just three seasons to lead NU to the then-winningest softball season in school history and a first NCAA Tournament berth in seven years, but Revelle’s connection with Husker softball goes back much further.
+It took Revelle just three seasons to lead NU to the then-winningest softball season in school history and the first NCAA Tournament berth in seven years in 1995, but Revelle’s connection with Husker softball goes back much further.